antslava/RijksmuseumAssigment/README.md

 --------
 Due to the limited amount of my free time, I have to do some considerations of what I left out:
 - Implement empty state
 - Implement options to search items, sort items, etc.
-- Implement Unit Tests for View Models and missing classes.
 - Implement UI Tests
 - Improve Design and show more data.
 - Increase the test coverage